Pickenjr/it3038c-scripts-new/Project 3/README.md

-# Rudimentary Username and Password checker Python.
+# Rudimentary Username and Password checker using Python.

 ## Prerequisites
 Please run this script on Windows.